3 Methods to Copy Windows 10 to USB Drive (Bootable)

 2. Tick Enable the boot option of AOMEI Backupper recovery environment and choose standing time of the boot option, then click OK to create recovery environment.

 3. You can cancel the boot option anytime just by unchecking the option and clicking OK.

 *This recovery environment works just as bootable USB, but it can only take effect on the current PC.

-You could copy Windows 10 to USB making a bootable media, either by Recovery Drive utility or MediaCreationTool.
-But for better system protection and simpler operation, AOMEI Backupper is also a good choice.
+You could copy Windows 10 to USB making a bootable media, either by MediaCreationTool or Recovery Drive utility.
+But for better system protection and simpler operation, AOMEI Backupper is a good choice.
 You can auto backup operating system with it and use bootable USB to recover the faulty computer whenever you need.

 If you are planning to move Windows 10 to new hard drive rather than clean install, this software also enables you to migrate OS, like transferring Windows from HDD to SSD.

 If you prefer to onekey backup system and perform a quick restore without USB or any other media, you could also try AOMEI OneKey Recovery.